 This is one of the few places in Nagoya where you can get breakfast at any time of the day.

-The Ogura Toast is served as a hot sandwich, it might not be too pretty, but the taste is all that counts, and this crunchy goodness wins every morning, noon, and evening.
+The Ogura Toast is served as a hot sandwich, and although it might not be pretty, the taste is all that counts.
+This crunchy goodness wins every morning, noon, and evening.

 Riyon Coffee Shop (モーニング喫茶 リヨン)